ByteSliceHQ/byteslice/packages/result/README.md

 # @byteslice/result

-A lightweight TypeScript utility for wrapping operations in a structured result type, eliminating the need for extensive try/catch or error-handling boilerplate.
-This package allows you to represent both **success** and **failure** outcomes in a predictable, type-safe manner.
+A lightweight TypeScript utility for wrapping operations in a structured `Result` type, mitigating the need for exception-handling boilerplate.

+This package enables developers to clearly represent both _success_ and _failure_ states, ensuring a predictable and type-safe approach to managing operation results.

-Built by the team at [ByteSlice](https://byteslice.co).
+🍕 Built by the team at [ByteSlice](https://byteslice.co).

 ## Table of Contents